 - Application of the antibiotic kills the bacteria that are most easily killed, leaving only those that are resistant.

-- When these resistant bacteria reproduce, their descendants will inherit their genes for anti-biotic resistance.
+- When these resistant bacteria reproduce, their descendants will inherit their genes for antibiotic resistance.
 Repeat this for a few generations, and the resulting population will be mostly composed of antibiotic-resistant cells.

-Widespread use of antibiotics in agriculture has made the problem worse.
+The widespread use of antibiotics in agriculture has made the problem worse.

 In agriculture, antibiotics are used to prevent outbreaks of infection in animals that are kept in close confinement.
 In 2013, the US Department of Agriculture estimated that 32 million pounds of antibiotics were used in food animal production.
 That amounts to 80% of the antibiotics used in the United States.

 As with humans, the antibiotics fed to animals (A) kill most of the bacteria, but not all of them.
 The ones that aren’t killed are the ones that have resistance to the antibiotics.
-Over time, this leads to selection for antibiotic resistant strains (B and C).
-These can be transferred to people through animal products, through produce that’s been in contact with animal feces-contaminated soil or water, or during food preparation.
+Over time, this leads to selection for antibiotic-resistant strains (B and C).
+These can be transferred to people through animal products, through agricultural produce that’s been in contact with animal feces-contaminated soil or water, or during food preparation.

 Methicillin is an antibiotic that was introduced in 1959.
 Within two years of its introduction, methicillin-resistant bacteria had been observed.
-These methicillin-resistant bacteria have come to be known by the acronym MRSA (methicillin resistant S.aureus), and they’re much more dangerous than non-MRSA S. aureus.
+These methicillin-resistant bacteria have come to be known by the acronym MRSA (methicillin-resistant S.aureus), and they’re much more dangerous than non-MRSA S. aureus.
 Sometimes, MRSA infections can be controlled by other antibiotics.
 But the concern is that our arsenal of effective antibiotics is growing increasingly thin, as the bacteria mutate around whatever selective pressure our use of antibiotics creates.

 Study the flashcards below before continuing.